akdev3/coffee-shop/README.md

 * After 10 minutes of order placement, customer will receive an email about order completion.

+* There is an environment variable SEND_NOTIFICATION_EMAIL, change it's value based on need.

 ## API End Points

 * GET ```/api/v1/orders```